 While up to nine semester hours may be accepted in transfer upon entering the program, students must take the remainder of their graduate program in residence at Spring Hill College.
+Exceptions must be approved by the Graduate Council.

 READMISSION

 Students who have been absent from Spring Hill College over eighteen months must make formal application for readmission through the Office of Graduate Programs.
 Students who have been dismissed from one Spring Hill graduate program due to low grades cannot apply to take courses in another Spring Hill graduate program within two years.
 Should a student request readmission after an absence of six years, no prior credit earned will be accepted without evaluation by the program director and the Graduate Council.